 Products like chips change their taste and texture when exposed to oxygen and should be packaged in oxygen barrier packaging materials.
 They prevent oxygen transmissions inside the bag and extend the shelf life of your product.

-The flexible barrier packaging material used should be strong enough to hold your products.
-You should conduct a physical test to determine how well the packaging can protect your product against external elements such as dust, heat, and air.
+The flexible barrier material used should be strong enough to hold your products.
+You should conduct a physical test to determine how well the packaging can protect your product against external elements such as light, dust, heat, and air.

 The packaging material used should be easy to restock within short time frames after you place your order.
 Any delays in sourcing the packaging materials could also impact the production process and, ultimately, your sales.
 Enough reasons to make sure you have reliable supplier that provide automated packaging solutions.

 Other factors you should consider include;